The Development of Optical Modules

 In order to overcome this limitation, the optical module converts the electrical signal into an optical signal at the transmitting end, which is what we call Transmitter, or transmitter, which is responsible for converting the electrical signal generated by the device into an optical signal and sending it out; The received optical signal is converted into an electrical signal, which is the Receiver, also called the receiver.
 If the Transmitter and Receiver are made in one encapsulation module, it becomes a Transceiver, which can send and receive.
 This is how the optical transceiver is formed.

 The early optical modules started from 155Mb/s (1.55 million bits per second) to 622Mb/s, 1.25Gb/s, 2.5Gb/s, and up to 10Gb/s, using time-division multiplexing technology.
-That is, TDM (Time Division Multiplexing), which transmits more bits per unit time.
+That is, TDM (Time Division Multiplexing), which transmits more bits per unit of time.
 However, no matter how fast the transmission rate of an optical module is, it is not as good as several transmissions at the same time.
-Then there will be parallel transmission gradually, called parallel, 4 parallel called QSFP, 12 parallel called CXP.
+Then there will be parallel transmission gradually, called parallel, 4 parallel called QSFP, and 12 parallel called CXP.

 For short-distance transmission, some optical fibers used for parallel transmission have little difference in materials and construction costs.
 But for long-distance communication, the construction cost of laying an optical cable is much greater than the material itself.
 For long-distance transmission, TDM time-division multiplexing will be limited by the switching frequency of electronic devices, so one optical fiber is used to transmit multiple wavelengths.
 The technology was born, we call it WDM (Wavelength Division Multiplexing), WDM is divided into two types, 20nm interval CWDM (Corse DWM, coarse wavelength division multiplexing) and 0.8nm interval DWDM (Dense WDM dense wavelength division Reuse).